October 5th, 2024:

 I am very happy with this.
 It fits perfectly.

-So I cut up some clothes hanger wire, spaced the pieces along the gap, and welded them into place:
+Now I needed a way to keep the pieces in place because I needed to remove the patch panel to weld everything.
+So I cut up some clothes hanger wire, spaced the pieces vertically along the gap, and spot tacked them into place:

 Front: